forseti-security/forseti-security/_docs/_latest/configure/scanner/rules.md

 * **url**: Url that contains a list of IPs to check against

 ### Enabling
-To enable the blacklist scanner, add the followings to the scanner section in your forseti_conf.yaml file.
+To enable the blacklist scanner, add the followings to the scanner section in your `forseti_conf.yaml` file:

 ```yaml
 scanner: